 Pass On The Healing

-With diligence, by virtue of our own personal healing, we can pass this healing on to those around us.
+With diligence, by virtue of our own personal healing, we pass this healing on to those around us.
 I pass it on with my writing.
 It is a non-invasive way to present my personal experience to those who are on a path of discovery about their own generational trauma.

 “Trans-generational transmissions take on life in our in dreams, in acting out, in “life lessons” given in turns of phrase and taught us by our family.
 Discovering transmission means coming to know and tell a larger narrative, one from the preceding generation.
 It requires close listening to the stories of our parents and grandparents, with special attention to the social and historical milieu in which they lived — especially its military, economic and political turmoil.”— How Trauma Is Carried Across Generations, Molly S. Castelloe Ph.D., Psychology Today

 To Thine Own Self Be True

 This is my heartfelt recommendation to everyone suffering from generational trauma.
 Strive to be diligent about self-care and self-respect.
 Forgive but be cautious with vulnerability around those who do not deserve it.
-And, most of all, forgive yourself, love yourself, and move on.
+And, most of all, forgive yourself, love yourself, and continue to grow.